Ayaf-Bless/AirBnB_clone/README.md

 # the AirBnB project clone

-this project is done between two ALX SE students
+This project is a collaborative work done between two ALX SE students
 - Bless Ayaf
 - Barisua Nsaanee